CodeAlba/codealba.github.io/README.md

-# Welcome to REALs test github homepage
+# Welcome to code Alba
-No fancy plugins used to create the homepage - just markdown and html from the README.md file
-And image files in /images sub folder

 <!-- comments out the code -->
 <!-- the below code places the image using default markdown settings